There is No Alternative to WCAG But Any Law Should Account for Shortcomings

 WCAG was never written to be law and yet governments everywhere are adopting it wholesale.

-It’s already the legal requirement for federal departments and agencies in the U.S. under the Section 508 Refresh and while private entities (in the U.S.) wait for formal federal guidance, it’s the referenced standard for every single ADA Website Compliance case I’ve come across.
+It’s already the legal requirement for federal departments and agencies in the U.S. under the Section 508 Refresh and while private entities (in the U.S.) wait for formal federal guidance, it’s the referenced standard for all website accessibility cases.

-It’s not the law but it’s looked to an awful lot.
+It’s not the law but it’s invariably intertwined with litigation.

-What I think is good news is that while we wait on guidance, multiple authorities have stated that there is flexibility in how you make your website ADA compliant.
+What I think is encouraging is that while we wait on guidance, multiple authorities have stated that there is flexibility in how you make your website ADA compliant.

 The man pictured above, Assistant Attorney General, Stephen E. Boyd emphasized this in a letter to Congress: